-“How can same sex relationships be wrong if they don’t hurt anyone?”
-(Of course when I say same sex relationships I am referring to homosexual relationships, not same sex friendships).
-This is a common objection to the biblical view that same sex relationships are wrong.
-The argument is often stated, “If two adults want to engage in a consensual same sex relationship, if there is no harm done, why disallow them that freedom?”
+How can same-sex relationships be wrong if they don’t hurt anyone?
+Can’t we all just live and let live?
+This is a common objection to the biblical view that same-sex relationships are wrong.
+The argument is often stated this way: if two adults want to engage in a consensual same-sex relationship, if there is no harm done, why disallow them that freedom?
 The implication of this kind of argumentation is that if something is not harmful, it is good (or at least allowable).

-(1) The issue of harm is distinct from the question of morality.
+First, the issue of harm is distinct from the question of morality.

 Whether something is right or wrong does not depend on whether it is harmful to other people or not.
 Just from a logical standpoint we can see this.
 If a wife cheats on her husband and the husband never finds out (and is never negatively impacted at all), it is still wrong and sinful for the wife to commit adultery.
 Similarly, let’s say a child lies (and that lie causes no particular harm to anyone), it is still sinful.
 Evaluating morality on the basis of harm is an inappropriate standard to use.
 The only definitive standard of morality is God and His written word.

 If you go down the path of defining morality on the basis of harm, what prohibits consensual incest, pedophilia, or bestiality as valid sexual practices?
 Clearly, harm cannot be the standard for morality, and nowhere does the Bible condone such a standard.
-To argue for same sex relationships on this basis is logically naive.
+To argue for same-sex relationships on this basis is logically naïve.

-Further, there are often less visible aspects of harm involved.
+Furthermore, there are often less visible aspects of harm involved.
 For example, the child who gets away with lying is harming himself in multiple ways.
 Not the least of which is solidifying habits of lying and thus adding unnecessary stress to his life, as well as hampering his ability to enjoy the fullness of relationships.

-In the case of same sex relationships, those involved are often harming themselves from a physical perspective (e.g., AIDS) to be sure; but they are also more importantly engaging in unnatural relationships which harm them from a human flourishing perspective.
+In the case of same-sex relationships, those involved are often harming themselves from a physical perspective (e.g., AIDS) to be sure; but they are also more importantly engaging in unnatural relationships which harm them from a human flourishing perspective.
 Because God intends certain kinds of relationships to be enjoyed by His creatures, when human beings corrupt those relationships, then they do not enjoy the fullness of God’s intent, and thus bring harm upon themselves.
-Thus, because same sex relationships go against God’s intent, they are inherently harmful.
+Thus, because same-sex relationships go against God’s intent, they are inherently harmful.